 States have historically led the nation in the development of new appliance standards.
 A typical progression begins with a state, usually California, setting an efficiency standard for a particular product.
-Other states then adopt identical or similar standards (see historical state standards link below for more info).
+Other states then adopt identical or similar standards.
 Once several states have adopted standards, manufacturers of the affected products will often negotiate with the states and efficiency advocacy groups in order to develop a consensus recommendation for a national standard.
 In general, manufacturers, distributors and retailers prefer national standards over a state-by-state patchwork.
 Consensus recommendations for new standards have formed the basis for nearly all initial national standards.

-By setting appliance efficiency standards states can decrease energy use, save consumers and businesses money, and reduce greenhouse gases.
+By setting appliance efficiency standards, states can decrease energy use, save consumers and businesses money, and reduce greenhouse gases and other pollutants.
 Usually new state standards cover products for which there are no existing national standards because, with limited exceptions, national standards preempt state standards.
 We provide the information below to assist state energy offices, legislators, and policy advocates.

 |If you’d like information about…||Go to…|

 Potential savings from 2023 state standards and 2017 States Go First report overview and 2023 update

 Savings from national standards and White Paper (2017)

 |Historical state standards||State standards adopted between 2001 and 2020|

 |Setting standards in your state||

 See the 2023 Model Bill or contact Brian Fadie at email@example.com